Know Your Rights

 - Standard Technical document issued by any international Standardisation body (ISO, CEN, CENELEC, ASTM, AIEE, etc) or National ones.
 They are not published in official journals and they are usually for sale on the websites of these organisations.

-- Guideline Technical report, technical guidance, technical guide, etc made by other organisations, such as government bodies, associations, technical groups, etc or even the same ones aforementioned, but that have a different status.
+- Guideline Technical report, technical guidance, technical guide, etc made by other organisations, such as government bodies, associations, technical groups, and so on, along with the aforementioned, but that have a different status.